shazz/ZigMachine/README.md

 A [Fantasy Console](https://en.wikipedia.org/wiki/Fantasy_video_game_console) written in [Zig](https://ziglang.org/) and running in the browser as a [Web Assembly](https://webassembly.org/) binary.
 The ZigMachine is dedicated to provide a fun sandbox to learn how to code [oldskool effects](https://www.pouet.net) as no advanced features are provided, only the basics of the 80s computers and video game consoles.

-This project is inspired by [WAB](https://wab.com) and [CODEF](https://codef.santo.fr) by my friend NoNameNo who.. already more than 10 years ago... provided a way to code oldskool effects in the browser without Flash but only HTML5 and javascript.
+This project is inspired by [WAB](https://wab.com) and [CODEF](https://codef.santo.fr) by my friend [NoNameNo](https://github.com/N0NameN0) who... already more than 10 years ago... provided a way to code oldskool effects in the browser without Flash but only HTML5 and javascript.
 Time to go one step further.
 0% Flash, 0% HTML, 0% Javascript, only Zig!

 Screenshots below!
 Live website with the latest build: [ZigMachine](https://shazz.github.io/ZigMachine/)